-We have completed dosing in Lm-LLO-E7-15, a Phase 2 randomized trial designed to assess the safety and efficacy of ADXS-HPV (1x10 cfu) with and without cisplatin (40 mg/m2, weekly x5)).
+We have completed dosing in Lm-LLO-E7-15, a Phase 2 randomized trial designed to assess the safety and efficacy of ADXS-HPV (1x10 9 cfu) with and without cisplatin (40 mg/m2, weekly x5)).
 110 patients were randomized to one of two treatment arms with 55 patients per treatment.
 The primary endpoint of the study is overall survival.

-Arm A: ADXS11-001 alone:
+As reported at the SITC Annual Meeting in October 2012, the trial completed enrollment and 110 patients received 264 doses of ADXS11-001.
+The percentage of patients alive at 6 months was 65%; at 9 months was 44%; at 12 months was 33% and at 18 months was 17%.
+The National Comprehensive Cancer Network Guidelines cite historical 12 month survival data of 0 - 22% with single agent therapy in recurrent cervical cancer.
+This study shows 12 month survival of 33% among a group of 70 patients: